 Unfortunately, according to experts at Kaspersky Lab, these services suffer from various security vulnerabilities that make it easy to steal information.
 The researchers have indeed tested nine different applications available on Android and iOS.

 First of all, computer security experts have observed how easy it is to track down a person and learn a lot about their privacy.
-For example, on Tinder, Happn and Bumble, it is possible to indicate his employment and his training.
+For example, on dating apps like Tinder rencontre, Happn and Bumble, it is possible to indicate his employment and his training.
 Based on this information, in 60% of cases, researchers were able to identify people on other social networks such as Facebook and LinkedIn and, therefore, have access to their full name.

 Kaspersky’s teams point out that on dating applications, users are restricted to starting a conversation (both people have to “match”, sometimes only women can start the discussion …).
 But if you have access to the Facebook profile of the person you want, it is easier to send him a message.
 The researchers warn against the risk of harassment and stalking.

 However, they say they have not encountered any difficulty in accessing the data collected by Happn from Facebook.

 The geolocation options of dating applications are also pointed out.
 These services offer to exchange with people relatively close to oneself.
 But to avoid attacks, they only indicate who separates the two users and not their exact positions.
 However, the researchers realized that it was possible to discover precisely the position of a still person.